AC34/vim-scaffold/README.md

 - Functionalities
   - automatic indentation detection
   - automatic highglight of some trivial files when they open
+    - key mapping of <Leader>h for highlihgt search
   - automatic folding level setting

 - Settings(enabled)(only if supported)